 About Juan

-I am a full-time instructor of programming, database analytics and web design & development courses at Portland Community College's beautiful Sylvania campus.
+I am a full-time instructor of programming fundamentals, database analytics and web design & development courses at Portland Community College's beautiful Sylvania campus.

 Education